Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 The L13/L14 ablation causes a -1.7pp drop on MMLU and -2.4pp on HellaSwag, but both differences fall within the ±1.6pp bootstrap SE and the confidence intervals substantially overlap.
 The NLL improvement does not come at a measurable accuracy cost at this sample size.
 The repetition rate increases slightly (+1.2pp), which is real but small.

-After establishing that the L13/L14 thunderclap is net-harmful, I tested the other structurally unusual layer: L33.
-This is the single PLE layer that breaks the silent band.
-From L25 through L32, the gate fires with large activation norms but the PLE contribution to the residual stream is less than 7% of the stream norm — the model is suppressing the PLE pathway.
+After establishing that the L13/L14 injection is net-harmful on English, I tested the other structurally unusual layer, L33.
+This is the single PLE layer that breaks the long line of silent layers.
+From L25 through L32, the gate fires with large activation norms but the PLE contribution to the residual stream is less than 7% of the stream norm, indicating the model is suppressing the PLE pathway.
 Then at L33, the ratio jumps back to 0.45.

 I ran a zero-ablation of L33 on 25,500 C4 tokens alongside a replication of the L13/L14 ablation as a control.